Thursday, 4 May 2023

 The second is your expended energy, the energy you lose through physical, mental, and emotional activity.

 The third is your symptoms - PENE, pain, cognitive issues, sleep issues etc. So, if you expend more energy than you have available, you will intensify your symptoms.
 This is called living outside the energy envelope.
-The importance of living within that envelope can’t be stressed enough.

-NB When having a good day, it is tempting to increase activity beyond what you would normally attempt but this can then lead to a crash so try to avoid overdoing thing when you are feeling better.
+NB When having a good day, it is tempting to increase activity beyond what you would normally attempt but this can then lead to a crash so try to avoid overdoing things when you are feeling better.

-If the Energy Envelope theory doesn’t suit there are other similar strategies e.g., the Spoon Theory and the Bowl of Marbles Theory.
+There are other similar strategies e.g., the Spoon Theory and the Bowl of Marbles Theory.

 Step by Step Symptom Management